zephyrhours/Hyperspectral-Change-Detection-Based-on-Multiple-Morphological-Profiles/README.md

 - [Baidu Disk, Extraction code: ox7g](https://pan.baidu.com/s/1FucIQRCd16nuOUcffcHbhw)

 **Statement:**
 - The morphological feature extraction in max-tree/min-tree was conducted in VISUAL STUDIO 2017 using C++ language, which provied by prof. Lu Li.
-Due to copyright, this part of the codes cannot be shared.
-If you have any requirements, please contact the third author in this paper.<br />
+Due to copyright, this part of the codes cannot be shared. ** However, in order to reproduce the experimental results, we are packaging it into an EXE program, which will be released soon. ** If you have any requirements, please contact the third author in this paper.<br />

 **Installation and Configuration Instructions:** <br />
 - [English Blog: A Detailed Installation and Configuration Processing of OpenCV 3.4.1 and Visual Studio 2017](https://zephyrhours.github.io/post1.html)